picturepan2/fileicon.css/README.md

 # Intro

 Pure CSS file icons.
-Help you show files icon with pure CSS codes. (eg. doc, pdf, png, zip and so on).
+Help you create file icons with pure CSS codes. (eg. doc, pdf, png, zip and so on).

 See the [DEMO]